 When you are craving tender, juicy chicken in a rich teriyaki sauce, it doesn’t get any better than this Blackstone teriyaki chicken!
 The homemade teriyaki sauce combines the perfect mix of sweet and spicy to give you a mouthwatering dish that is sure to satisfy your cravings.
 Serve the chicken and vegetables alone, with rice, or with noodles.
 No matter how you choose to serve griddled teriyaki chicken, it will certainly make for an unforgettable meal.

-If you're craving delicious, Asian-inspired cuisine that's bursting with flavor and easy to make, then look no further than Blackstone Teriyaki Chicken.
-This dish combines tender chicken thighs cooked in a sweet teriyaki sauce with vegetables for an unforgettable flavor experience!
+If you're craving delicious, Asian-inspired cuisine that's bursting with flavor, look no further than Blackstone Teriyaki Chicken.
+This dish combines tender chicken thighs cooked in a sweet teriyaki sauce with vegetables for a meal that is better than take-out

-Let us show you how simple it is to put together a simple yet scrumptious hibachi-style teriyaki chicken stir fry dish that will become part of your regular recipe repertoire!
+Follow along and find out how easy it is to put together a simple yet scrumptious hibachi-style teriyaki chicken stir-fry dish that will become part of your regular recipe repertoire!

 You Will Need